 A lot of people don’t understand depression, and that included Landon’s own father.
 But when Tim Donovan realized his son was hurting, he figured out how he could help, which was just one of countless times he led by example as a father.
-Now retired and a father himself, Landon reflects on what he learned from his old man, including how to keep perspective and how to be like Wayne Gretzky even when you’re nowhere near the ice.
+Now retired and a father himself, Landon shared with US Soccer some insights about lessons he learned from his dad, including how to keep perspective and how to be like Wayne Gretzky even when you’re nowhere near the ice.

 On Learning To Slide Tackle The Hard Way